EmmyTuyetLe/EmmyTuyetLe/README.md

 ### Hey👋 - I'm Emmy Le

-## I am currently self-learning programming!
+## I am a self-taught fullstack programmer!
 I have over 10 years of work experience in the field of statistics and data analytics.
 I have always had a love for solving problems and finding the answers to things, so programming always appealed to me!
 If I don't know the answer to something, I at least know how to find the answer.

 - you can contact me at: emilytuyetle@gmail.com